JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 First, let us examine how one can access a continuation argument without suspending current executions.
 `suspendCoroutineUninterceptedOrReturn` is an intrinsic function that does only one thing: inlines provided lambda parameter passing continuation parameter to it.
-Since its purpose is to give access to the continuation argument, which is invisible in suspend functions and lambdas.
+Its purpose is to give access to the continuation argument, which is invisible in suspend functions and lambdas.
 Thus we cannot write in pure Kotlin.
 It has to be intrinsic.

 Fun fact: since the lambda returns `returnType | COROUTINE_SUSPENDED`, the compiler does not check its return type, so there can be some